$4.09 B

 MEV can be extracted if the operator exploits their centralized position and frontruns user transactions.

 The user initiates the withdrawal by submitting a regular transaction on this chain.
-When the block containing that transaction is finalized the funds become available for withdrawal on L1.
-The process of block finalization usually takes several days to complete.
+When a state root containing such transaction is settled, the funds become available for withdrawal on L1 after 3d 12h.
+Withdrawal inclusion can be proven before state root settlement, but a 7d period has to pass before it becomes actionable.
+The process of state root settlement takes a challenge period of at least 3d 12h to complete.
 Finally the user submits an L1 transaction to claim the funds.
 This transaction requires a merkle proof.

 If the user experiences censorship from the operator with regular exit they can submit their withdrawal requests directly on L1.
-The system is then obliged to service this request or halt all withdrawals, including forced withdrawals from L1 and regular withdrawals initated on L2.
+The system is then obliged to service this request or halt all withdrawals, including forced withdrawals from L1 and regular withdrawals initiated on L2.
 Once the force operation is submitted and if the request is serviced, the operation follows the flow of a regular exit.

 OP stack chains are pursuing the EVM Equivalence model.
 No changes to smart contracts are required regardless of the language they are written in, i.e. anything deployed on L1 can be deployed on L2.